t1lde/tweetutils/README.md

 The --force, --dry and --prompt flags set the prompt mode, allowing tweets to be deleted with/without prompt or not at all.

+By default, your likes on tweets older than the query will also be deleted, this can be changed with the --no_likes flag.
+**Note:** Currently, the likes will be queried based on the *liked tweet's* post time, rather than the time that the authenticated used liked the tweet.
+As far as I know, the twitter API doesn't provide information about *when* a tweet was liked...

 ```
 Usage: tweetdelete-exe delete --access_private ACCESS_PRIVATE
                               --access_public ACCESS_PUBLIC
                               (--delete_all | --before_duration DURATION |
                                 --before_date DATETIME [-f|--time_format FMT])
                               [(-d|--dry) | (-f|--force) | (-p|--prompt)]
+                              [--no_likes | --delete_likes]
   Delete tweets

 Available options: